Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Americano on the left. long black on the right.

-On the other hand, the steps are reversed when making a long black.
 This method preserves more of the crema on top, resulting in a richer taste that remains bolder than an Americano.

 Read along to find a more in-depth explanation of both espresso-based drinks: